jjmcsorley/bootstrap-jekyll/README.md

 - Add on hover dropdown menu
 - Fix body padding issue (footer)
 - Update liquid on blog.html to show all post

+### Issue listed
+- Update liquid on blog.html to limits the number of post showing
+- Update liquid on blog.html to incorporate pagination